breezy-weather/breezy-weather/INSTALL.md

   - Costs money
   - Is privacy invasive for the developer (requires sending your ID and giving your phone number)
   - We don’t [comply with Google Play policy](https://github.com/breezy-weather/breezy-weather/issues/31)
-- F-Droid default repo: work is in progress!
 - Accrescent: waiting for it to become stable (no ETA announced by upstream)